Managing Installed Apps

 Installed applications appear on the Installed applications screen.
 Click on an app row to view Details, including the Application Info, Workloads, Notes, and Application Metadata widgets.

-Apps with available upgrades show a yellow circle with an exclamation point on the right side of the Applications table row, and the Installed application screen banner displays an Update or an Update All button.
-To upgrade an app, select the app row and click Update on the Application Info widget.
-To upgrade multiple apps, either click the Update All button on the Installed applications banner or select the checkbox to the left of the application row to show the Bulk Actions button.
-Click Bulk Actions and select Upgrade All to upgrade the apps selected.
-Upgrade options only show if TrueNAS detects an available update for installed applications.
+Apps with available updates show a yellow circle with an exclamation point on the right side of the Applications table row, and the Installed application screen banner displays an Update or an Update All button.
+To update an app, select the app row and click more_vert on the Application Info widget, then select Update from the dropdown menu.
+To update multiple apps, either click the Update All button on the Installed applications banner or select the checkbox to the left of the application row to show the Bulk Actions button.
+Click Bulk Actions and select Update All to update the apps selected.
+Update options only show if TrueNAS detects an available update for installed applications.

-Update opens an upgrade window that includes two selectable options, Images (to be updated) and Changelog.
+Update opens an update window that includes two selectable options, Images (to be updated) and Changelog.
 Click on the down arrow to see the options available for each.

-Click Upgrade to begin the process.
-A counter dialog opens showing the upgrade progress.
+Click Update to begin the process.
+A counter dialog opens showing the update progress.
 When complete, the update badge and buttons disappear and the application Update state on the Installed screen changes from Update Available to Up to date.

 To delete an application, click Stop on the application row.
 After the app status changes to stopped, click Delete on the Application Info widget for the selected application to open the Delete App dialog.